jeffreycwitt/pl339/docs/01-introduction.md

 I have divided our course into three units.

-I. A history: We will read, from a historical point of view, about how the notion of information of has changed over time, ultimately leading us to the modern "theory of information" that some see as the beginning of the "informational turn".
+I. A history: We will read, from a historical point of view, about how the notion of information has changed over time, ultimately leading us to the modern "theory of information" that some see as the beginning of the "informational turn".

 This will certainly be one confirmation of the McLuhan's hypothesis: as communications media have changed, so has our understanding of what information is.
 And as the 20th and 21st centuries have shown us, these changes in conceptual understanding have led to dramatic changes in our individual and social lives.

 II.
 The Text: Reading, Writing, and Thinking.

 While some of the pressing challenges raised by modern media are social (questions about freedom, privacy, property, etc.) I want to look first at a more personal set of questions, namely how are media shifts changing affecting some of our most personal and private activities: that of reading, writing, and thinking.
-Here will ask question like: what is a text? what does it mean to read? who is the author? what does it mean to write and to what extent is this a valuable skill?
+Here we will ask questions like: what is a text? what does it mean to read? who is the author? what does it mean to write and to what extent is this a valuable skill?

 Some thinkers have suggested that the notion of private reading only emerged in the modern period with the invention of print, giving rise to a uniquely modern preoccupation with the self.
-I want to explore this impact and how 21st century media are changing the nature of reading and writing (information consumption and creation), for good or ill.
+I want to explore this impact and how 21st century media are changing the nature of reading and writing (information consumption and information creation), for good or ill.

 III.
 Finally, I want to look at the social impact of media shifts by exploring the notion of public sphere.
 As Jürgen Habermas notes, the concept of a "public sphere" and "deliberative democracy" is a uniquely modern phenomenon, again made possible through a particular form of media, the printing press.